loranger32/Rodanew/README.md

 # Usage

-Assuming the symlink you ceated is `rodanew` :
+Assuming the symlink you created is `rodanew` :

 - `cd` in the directory where you want to create your app